 A few notes:

-- Other pan options include: A 9×13-inch pan — do not split the dough in half, if you use this option, which will create a thicker focaccia (I love this USA pan for this one).
+- You can use various pans to make this focaccia such as: two 9-inch Pyrex pie plates.
+(Use butter + oil to prevent sticking.)
+One 9×13-inch pan, such as this USA pan — do not split the dough in half, if you use this option, which will create a thicker focaccia .
 A 13×18-inch rimmed sheet pan — this creates a thinner focaccia, which is great for slab sandwiches.

-- As always, for best results, use a digital scale to measure the flour.
+- As always, for best results, use a digital scale to measure the flour and water.

 - I love SAF instant yeast.
 I buy it in bulk, transfer it to a quart storage container, and store it in my fridge for months.
 You can store it in the freezer also.